ibm-cloud-docs/security-compliance/at-events.md

 | `compliance.posture-management.credentialsmap-create` | Map credentials to a scope. |
 | `compliance.posture-management.credentialsmap-update` | Update an existing mapping between a credential and a scope. |
 | `compliance.posture-management.credentialsmap-delete` | Delete a mapping. |
 {: caption="Table 1.
-List of events that apply to the Posture Management component" caption-side="top"}
+List of events that apply to Posture Management" caption-side="top"}
 {: #credentials-events}
 {: tab-title="Credentials"}
 {: tab-group="posture"}